Compare BPO firms, contingency auditors, CPA delivery, and white-label CAM audit software for partner firms serving commercial real estate clients.

 The economics of contingency CAM auditing break down clearly below a certain threshold.
 A tenant paying $60,000 per year in CAM with a 4% billing error rate has an expected overcharge of $2,400.
 After paying a 33% contingency fee ($792) plus a $2,500 minimum engagement fee, the net recovery is negative.
 The tenant spends more on the audit than they recover.

-The most effective outsourcing workflow for tenants with 1 to 20 locations runs in two stages.
-First, upload the reconciliation to CAMAudit and get the finding report.
-If the findings are large and the landlord relationship is adversarial, you now have a documented, specific overcharge to bring to a contingency firm, which dramatically shortens their engagement timeline and focuses their effort.
-If the findings are smaller, the software's own dispute letter draft may be sufficient to resolve the issue without a third-party firm involved at all.
+The most effective outsourcing workflow for partner firms serving clients with 1 to 20 locations runs in two stages.
+First, process the reconciliation through CAMAudit and get a branded finding report.
+If the findings are large and the landlord relationship is adversarial, you now have a documented, specific overcharge to bring to a contingency firm or counsel, which shortens their engagement timeline and focuses their effort.
+If the findings are smaller, the partner can help the client use the dispute letter draft without adding another vendor.

 Not all CAM audit outsourcing providers apply the same detection methodology.
 Before engaging a BPO firm or contingency auditor, evaluate them on these criteria.